Skip to main content

 Requirements

-Create oclif project from scratch
+Create an oclif Project from Scratch

-$ npx oclif generate mynewcli
+$ oclif generate mynewcli

-? npm package name (mynewcli): mynewcli
+?
+NPM package name mynewcli

 $ cd mynewcli